raystack/frontier/docs/docs/configurations.md

 # Configuration

-Shield binary contains both the CLI client and the server.
+Frontier binary contains both the CLI client and the server.
 Each has it's own configuration in order to run.
 Server configuration contains information such as database credentials, spicedb connection, proxy, log severity, etc. while CLI client configuration only has configuration about which server to connect.

 ## Server Setup

-There are several approaches to setup Shield Server
+There are several approaches to setup Frontier Server

 1. [Using the CLI](#using-the-cli)
 2. [Using the Docker](#using-the-docker)